The fragile nature of road transportation networks: Mathematical analysis of the fragility of road transportation networks

-As per Assumption \ref{ass: below}, it is assumed that $m'-m_0>0$ to avoid a complete gridlock in the network, so if a transportation system is to be fragile, $\frac{d^2TTS}{dn'^2}$ should be positive, and the following equation has to be proven to be true:
+As per Assumption \ref{ass: below}, it is assumed that $m'-m_0>0$ to avoid a complete gridlock in the network.
+Therefore, if a transportation system is to be fragile, $\frac{d^2TTS}{dn'^2}$ should be positive, and we only need to prove the first term of Eq. \ref{eq: sum} to be positive:

-However, the sign of Eq. \ref{eq: to_prove} cannot be directly determined, so we focus on finding its lower limit and analyzing the sign of that lower limit.
-Since $t>t_{\tilde{c}, z-1}$, regardless of whether $a_z$ is positive or negative, the below relationship always holds:
+However, the sign of Eq. \ref{eq: to_prove} cannot be directly determined, so we focus on finding its strict lower bound and analyzing the sign of its infimum.
+Since $t>t_{\tilde{c}, z-1}$, the following function is strictly increasing in $t$ and the relationship holds regardless of whether $a_z$ is positive or negative: